 Unless you’re renting and your tenants pay all utilities, you’ll need to keep the water, electricity and/or gas on.
 If you’re curious about a property’s utility bills, you can call the utility companies to see if they’ll give you details on the property’s current bills.
 You can also request these bills from the seller.

 If the property is vacant, you can save money on the utilities by leaving the HVAC off.
-However, there are instances where you need to leave it on.
+However, there are instances when you need to leave it on.

 Property Management

-This applies only to rental properties.
-If you’re considering investing in multiple rental properties, don’t live near the rental property or are unable or uninterested in managing them yourself, you’ll need to hire a property manager.
+Property management fees only apply to rental properties.
+If you’re considering investing in multiple rental properties, you don’t live near the rental property or you’re unable or uninterested in managing them yourself, you’ll need to hire a property manager.

 Regular Maintenance